bryantclc/MyRandomAccess/README.md

 MyRandomAccess
 ==============

-Three version of RandomAccess benchmark (or GUPS), which is extracting from the HPCC benchmark
+Three versions (openmp, pthread, serial) of RandomAccess benchmark (or GUPS), which is extracting from the HPCC benchmark